X1011/state_space_search_engine/readme.md

 boxSearch
 =========
 This one was created to solve a real-world problem of interest to me: how to nest boxes inside each other in order to minimize the space they occupy (the sum of the volumes of the outermost boxes).
 The input file gives a list of boxes, one on each line, with an identifier for the box and the dimensions of the box, in any order.
+For simplicity, I restrict the problem so that each box can contain at most one box, which must fit completely inside, so that the containing box can close.

 See [boxSearch.bat](boxSearch.bat) for how to run it.
 Note that A* is specified as A_star rather than A-star for this one, just because i'm passing the argument directly to an enum and it doesn't allows dashes in the names.